woguta/Bacterial-WGS/README.md

 ```
 squeue
 ```
-This will loop through all the R1 fastq files in the INPUT_DIR directory and run fastp on each pair of R1 and R2 files, outputting the trimmed files and the reports to the OUTPUT_DIR directory.
+These will loop through all the R1 fastq files in the INPUT_DIR directory and run fastp on each pair of R1 and R2 files, outputting the trimmed files and the reports to the OUTPUT_DIR directory.
 The ${R1/R1_001.fastq.gz/R2_001.fastq.gz} line replaces the _R1_001.fastq.gz suffix in the filename with _R2_001.fastq.gz to get the R2 file.
 The ${basename ${R1} _R1_001.fastq.gz} line extracts the basename of the R1 file without the _R1_001.fastq.gz suffix to use as the name of the output files.

 Do fastqc for all the trimmed files
 ```